sandhyapai/lottery-application/readme.md

 * **Security**: At the moment no security implemented.
 The passwords are stored as plain text.
 We can use may be oAuth token for example while submitting a ballot to authorise registered users.
 * **User Management:** We can use any user management service such as Okta to have a sophisticated user management.
 * **@Scheduled**: This is being used to handle the scheduled event and will not work well in case of multiple nodes and that is not being handled.
-* **Database**: Postgres is used as the database, but we can choose any other database such Amazon Els service which extensive support for read heavy applications.
+* **Database**: Postgres is used as the database, but we can choose any other database such Amazon Els service which provides extensive support for read heavy applications.
+* **Populating Database** If database is populated while postgres container starts we would have some data at hand to actually test the api via rest api testing tools.

+>A small postman collection with 3 sample requests is provided in `/postmanCollection` folder `